Teach me to do it alone

 A snack (organic seasonal fruit) is offered to the children every morning.

-full-time children are welcome on Monday, Tuesday, Thursday and Friday.
-Children part-time on Monday and Thursday or Tuesday and Friday.
+Full-time children are welcome on Monday, Tuesday, Thursday and Friday.
+Part-time children on Monday and Thursday or Tuesday and Friday.
 On Wednesdays we offer Montessori workshops.
 Registrar

 - PERSONALIZED WELCOME from 8:30 am to 8:45 am.